luckiestkitty/EasyAHBC_Hack23/README.md

 Technical Design Diagram: https://excalidraw.com/#room=2f85241dc382a7c56f5c,VUiWxvfJMZ_zBDl_P7IBzQ

-The garden is composed of various palaces, such as the Art Palace, Philosophy Palace, and others.
+The garden is composed of various palaces (NFTs), such as the Art Palace, Philosophy Palace, and others.
 Each palace is situated on a specific blockchain.
 For instance, the Art Palace is on Ethereum, while the Philosophy Palace is on Algorand.
 The NFT serves as a representation of the materials housed within each palace.
 Suppose a user is presently inside the Art Palace (located on Ethereum) and desires to access the Philosophy Palace.
 In that case, they can use Axelar's inter-chain technology to teleport (convert) their Art NFT on Ethereum to a Philosophy NFT on Algorand.

 ## How Sponsors Tech Power US